 (For the record, BarChick LOVED the James Bond dinner, but it was The Agave Sessions blew our mind)

-Next year will mark thirty years since I first stepped behind the bar and I was washing up for three years before that which, down to the way the dates have worked out, means my career has now spanned five decades!
+Next year will mark 30 years since I first stepped behind the bar, and I was washing up for three years before that, which, down to the way the dates have worked out, means my career has now spanned five decades!
 This makes me sound much older than I am.
 The industry has changed dramatically in that time in almost every single way.
 But the most important way is simply that the drinks are better now, much better.
-I started in the so-called dark-days-of-the-cocktail when drinks were long, fruity, made with crap liquor and had salacious names.
-The cocktail revolution that started in the nineties and continues apace today has changed the way the nation drinks, we now have better cocktails and a better range of products from which to assemble them and the general public’s appetite for good drinks has changed beyond all recognition.
+I started in the so-called "dark days" of the cocktail when drinks were long, fruity, made with crap liquor and had salacious names.
+The cocktail revolution that started in the '90s and continues apace today has changed the way the nation drinks, we now have better cocktails and a better range of products from which to assemble them and the general public’s appetite for good drinks has changed beyond all recognition.

 Thank you!
 Oh, I loved writing it yes, so much fun, a lot of it was in my head or on my hard drive already, it’s the product of a lifetime of research, I suppose!
 Certainly writing the book kind of helped put a lot of seemingly unconnected facts into order for me.
 I think the chapter I most enjoyed writing was the Hanky Panky chapter, I’ve always been a bit of a fanboy when it comes to the American Bar at The Savoy and its a drink, and in Ada Coleman, a person that has not had a great deal written about them in the past.
 She seemed like such a great character and it's an excellent drink so it was really rewarding putting that tail down on paper.